calint/bob/README.md

 contains
 * a performant and compact web application server (package b)
 * a framework for composing web applications with re-usable user interface components focused on back-end development
-* an object-relational mapping framework for MySQL (package db) supporting cluster of servers, indexes, full-text searches expandable field definition
+* an object-relational mapping framework for MySQL (package db) supporting cluster of servers, indexes, full-text searches, relations between objects, expandable field definitions for creating custom fields beyond the types provided
-* a framework for editing and viewing persistent objects (package bob)
+* a framework for editing and viewing persistent objects (package bob) with focus on fast development of CRUD like tasks
 * and ['zen-one'](https://github.com/calint/zen-one) emulator (package zen.*)